stratum-mining/sv2-workshop/docs/setup.md

 section below.

 ## Block Explorer
 A block explorer is needed to display participants' mined blocks on the custom `signet`.
 A custom `signet` Bitcoin node, [`electrs`](https://github.com/romanz/electrs), and [`mempool.space`](https://github.com/mempool/mempool) is used for this purpose.

+> Note: The steps for deploying a local `mempool.space` have not yet been automated and will need to be performed manually.

 > Note: The Genesis node can also be used for this purpose.
 A second Bitcoin node for the block explorer only is needed if the instructor is running the block explorer on another machine (like